-A minor’s licence permits the borrowing of non-restricted firearms (ordinary rifles and shotguns) for the following activities:
+A minor's licence permits the borrowing of non-restricted firearms for:

 A minor's licence also permits the acquisition of ammunition, unless there is an age restriction under provincial or territorial law.